Coffee Cup Revolution

 Every year, thanks to sponsorship and community support, Binners' Project hosts the Coffee Cup Revolution to demonstrate what a coffee refund system can achieve as well as openly dialogue how binning can support green communities, and vice versa.

-Last year, 175 binners collected 49,060 cups off Vancouver streets in just 4 hours.
+This year, 201 binners collected 53,783 cups off Vancouver streets in just 3 hours.

 In the process, Binners' Projects engaged thousands of people across the province in an open conversation about green inclusive cities.